2015 Oxnard train derailment

 The 2015 Oxnard train derailment occurred on February 24, 2015, at 5:44 a.m. local time when a Metrolink passenger train collided with a truck that a driver had mistakenly turned from Rice Avenue onto the tracks and became stuck.
-After impact, the train derailed at Oxnard, California, United States.
+After the impact, the train derailed at Oxnard, California, United States.
 As a result of the crash, the train engineer died from his injuries a week later and 32 passengers and crew members were injured.
 The truck driver exited his vehicle and ran from the scene prior to the crash; he sustained minor injuries that were unrelated to the crash sequence.

 Background

 The accident happened along the Coast Line owned by the Union Pacific Railroad (UP).
 This portion of the railroad runs parallel with East Fifth Street (designated California State Route 34) between Camarillo and Oxnard.
 Besides Metrolink, the rail line is used by Amtrak passenger trains and UP freight trains.
 An average of eight passenger and 24 freight trains use the line in each direction each day.
 At the Rice Avenue at-grade crossing, where this collision occurred, emergency crews had previously pulled vehicles off the tracks about 18 times.
 A bridge to allow Rice Avenue to pass over the tracks had been planned for almost two decades, however, funding remained unavailable in Ventura County for the estimated $35 million grade separation project.